Vinelab/bowler/README.md

 # Bowler
-A Laravel package that implements the AMQP protocol using the rabbitmq server easaly and efficiently.
+A Laravel package that implements the AMQP protocol using the rabbitmq server easily and efficiently.

 It gives you the complete freedom to: